ellysh/video-game-bots/InGameBots/example.md

 ### Parameter Searching

 Goal of our analysis is to find an address of the player character's life parameter into the process memory.
 First and the most obvious way to achieve our goal is usage the Cheat Engine memory scanner.
 You can launch the Cheat Engine and try to search the current life value in the default mode of the scanner.
 This approach did not work for me.
 There is a long list of the resulting addresses.
-If you will continue searching by selecting "Next Scan" option with updated life value, the resulting list becomes empty.
+If you continue searching by selecting "Next Scan" option with updated life value, the resulting list will become empty.

 One of the problem of our difficulty is a size and complexity of the Diablo 2 game itself.
 The game model is very complex, and it consist of many objects.
 Now we do not know, how a state and parameters of these objects are stored into the memory.
 Therefore we can start our research from developing a method, that will allow us to find a specific object in the memory.
 Let us look at the window with the player character's attributes again.
 There are several parameters that are guaranteed to be unique for the player character object.
 We will name this kind of unique parameters an **artifacts** for the sake of brevity.
 What are artifacts for the player character object?
 This is a list of these: